RahulPatnaik/botpress/README.md

  2. Replace the "---" with your zapier.com webhook URL.

 ### NOTE:
 This is just a sample for leadData.
-You must change the variables to the names you have created in your workflow.
+You must change the variables to the names that you have created in your workflow.

 ### 3. To connect stack-ai to your botpress bot, use the following code snippet :